Advanced Recovery

 The Problem No One Talks About

 Most recovery conversations focus on muscles, joints, and the nervous system.
 Those matter.
-But they're downstream of something more fundamental: the quality of your blood and what it's carrying.
+But they're connected to something more fundamental: the circulatory system that delivers everything those tissues need.

 Standard ozone therapies attempt to address this.
 But most of them treat a fraction of your blood volume, or deliver ozone indirectly through the skin or gut.
 EB02 was designed to solve a different problem entirely: how do you treat the blood itself, at scale, in a single session?